8 charming market towns to explore in the Cotswolds

 The church of St Lawrence, dating back to 1476, has tall spires visible from many miles away and its churchyard inspired the poet Percy Shelley to compose 'A Summer Evening Churchyard' during a visit to the town in the 1800s.

-There are two bridges across the Thames at Lechlade, Halfpenny Bridge and St John’s Bridge, and the river itself is a hive of activity.
+There are two bridges across the Thames at Lechlade, Halfpenny Bridge and St John's Bridge, and the river itself is a hive of activity.
 Canoe along the beautiful stretch of waterway or perhaps enjoy a boat cruise and admire the surrounding scenery.
 A pit-stop at The Trout Inn for a pint of real ale and a homemade dinner would be thoroughly deserved after all that water action!
+They're currently offering a seasonal winter menu, with hearty options such as grilled local Bibury trout or homemade pie of the day.

 For those who love Christmas whatever the season, pay a visit to The Christmas Shop on Lechlade's High Street where festive treats can be picked up all year round.